Davey Hamilton Jr.: Racing career

-His career was put on hold from 2019 to much of 2021 following his assault arrest.
+Hamilton's career was put on hold from 2019 to much of 2021 following his assault arrest.
 He returned to racing in October 2021 in the USAC Silver Crown Series and won in his second race sprint car race with Kirk Morgan's Morgan Motorsports team.
 The performance promoted him to a full season with the team in 2022.
 Hamilton won six races, as well as the Southern Sprintcar Shooutout Series championship in 2022.

-He also planned to race for that year's SST championship, but a ramp landing in the season opener at the Grand Prix of Long Beach caused him to reaggravate a T4 spinal fracture that he suffered in a sprint car crash in 2017.
+Hamilton also planned to race for that year's SST championship, but a ramp landing in the season opener at the Grand Prix of Long Beach caused him to reaggravate a T4 spinal fracture that he suffered in a sprint car crash in 2017.
 Although the SST schedule was dropped, he continued his oval racing.

 In 2023, Hamilton won his first career USAC Silver Crown race at Gateway in St. Louis, Missouri with Legacy Autosport.

 In 2023, Hamilton promoted the inaugural Open Wheel Showdown at the Bullring at Las Vegas Motor Speedway The $50,000 to win Winged Sprint Car race was the highest paying of all-time for the discipline and also included Midgets and Super Modifieds competing.

-On May 14, 2025, it was announced that Hamilton will return to Indy Lights, now renamed Indy NXT, driving for HMD Motorsports at the four oval events of the season.
+On May 14, 2025, it was announced that Hamilton would return to Indy Lights, now renamed Indy NXT, driving for HMD Motorsports at the four oval events of the season.